SupercomputingWales/slurm_advanced_topics/_episodes/06-efficient-job-scripts.md

 ~~~
 {: .language-bash}

-This job script create only job that runs for up to 5 minutes with 4 cpus.
+This job script creates only one job that runs for up to 5 minutes with 4 CPUs.
 Within the script we define two shortcut bash variables *parallel* and *srun* with instructions and arguments for `GNU parallel` and `srun`.
 The meaning of the different options is documented in the script.
 Put special attention to the argument {1..4} in *parallel*, this defines the set of arguments passed to our python script.

 > ## Run a GNU parallel script (1)
 >